-However, the debate regarding the interaction between trademark law and the commercial speech doctrine is not entirely settled.115 There can be situations where even trademarks constitute non-commercial speech and convey political and social messages.116 This was evident in the case of The Slants, where Alito J. argued that "trademarks often have an expressive content.
+However, the debate regarding the interaction between trademark law and the commercial speech doctrine is not entirely settled.
+There can be situations where even trademarks constitute non-commercial speech and convey political and social messages.
+This was evident in the case of The Slants, where Alito J argued that "trademarks often have an expressive content.
 Companies spend huge amounts to create and publicize trademarks that convey a message.
 It is true that the necessary brevity of trademarks limit but they can say.
-But powerful messages can sometimes be conveyed in just a few words."117 Further, in the CAFC decision in Iancu v.
-Brunetti, Judge Moore argued that the bar against scandalous and immoral registrations hinges on the expressive, not the source identifying nature of the marks.
-118
+But powerful messages can sometimes be conveyed in just a few words."
+Further, in the CAFC decision in lancu v Brunetti, Judge E.I.P.R.
+233 Moore argued that the bar against scandalous and immoral registrations hinges on the expressive, not the source identifying nature of the marks.

 Hence, although criminal law governs a distinct subset of 'speech,' there can be instances where trademarks encompass social or political messages.
-In such cases, the interpretation of 'obscenity' in trademark law should be equally restrained, mirroring the constitutional scrutiny afforded to criminal law.
-However, when trademarks lack such messaging, leaning on criminal law merely functions as an initial step in comprehending obscenity within trademark law.
+In such cases, the interpretation of 'obscenity' in trademark law should be equally restrained, mirroring the constitutional scrutiny imposed on criminal law.
+However, when trademarks lack non-commercial messaging, leaning on criminal law merely functions as an initial step in comprehending obscenity within trademark law.
 This reliance becomes more pronounced in the absence of clear judicial, academic, or administrative guidance elucidating the nuances of obscenity in the context of trademark law.

-2.3.1.
 Evolving contours of 'obscenity'